 The Midwife's Song by Brenda Ray.
 Novel about the birth of Moses.

 (Scroll down to the DVD section for movies and documentaries about Moses.)

 Saul and the Monarchy: A New Look by Simcha Shalom Brooks.
 The Bible is biased in favour of King David at the expense of King Saul.
 This book presents a more positive picture of Saul.

 King Saul's Asking by Barbara Green.
 Explores the characterization of Saul and the multiple complexities of responsibility for kingship.
-The author is a professor of Biblical studies.

 The King and the Apostle by Myrtle Nord.
 Fictionalized account of Saul's life from a Christian perspective.